 - Glycerin (which you’ll find in the Introstem Stem Cell Day Moisturizer)

 - Butylene glycol

-- Hyaluronic acid (check out the Hydrolift Collection if hyaluronic acid is what you’re after)
+- Hyaluronic acid (check out the Hydro Collection if hyaluronic acid is what you’re after)

 - Propylene glycol

-By definition, emollients soothe, smoothen, and hydrate the skin.
-Thus, they are usually essentials in treating skin conditions like atopic dermatitis.
+By definition, emollients soothe, smoothen, and hydrate the look and feel of the skin.

 Emollients are the ones responsible for the “moisturized” feeling you get when applying day moisturizers.
 This ingredient also works by serving as a lubricant and filling in the cracks between skin cells.
 Here are some of the common emollients: